-While taking KEYTRUDA, you will get infusions every 3 weeks or every 6 weeks depending on the schedule you and your doctor choose.
+How often you receive an infusion of KEYTRUDA will depend on the schedule you and your doctor choose.
 Some patients can stay on KEYTRUDA for up to a year or two.
 Your doctor will decide how long you will be on treatment.

 Always talk to your doctor about what to expect while taking KEYTRUDA.

 Because infusions happen every few weeks, it’s important to create a routine around your treatment.
 Your routine can include:

 Remember, staying consistent is key.
 That’s why it’s important to choose a schedule that’s easy to work with so you can stay on track with your infusions.

 You don’t have to go through treatment alone.
 That’s why it’s important to build and rely on your support system when you’re going through treatment.
 They can help you with things like getting to and from your appointments or be there when you need someone to talk to.
 Your support system can be:

 Meet Ed and his wife Dawn and learn how this real patient taking KEYTRUDA and his support system turned treatments into tradition.

 We would go to his treatment and then have dinner with our kids and grandkids.
 That was just one way we were able to cope with what we were going through.

 Hopefully, you know more about the importance of creating a schedule that helps keep you on track throughout treatment.